Types of Hairloss

 It’s a good idea to come in for a visit to Studio 409 before your first session chemotherapy.

 The majority of women do not experience chemo-related hair loss until after the second treatment.
-However, some women may begin experiencing hair loss even seven days after the first treatment.
 Hair loss among chemo patients occurs because hair follicles are weakened by the treatment, which causes the hair to fall out much easier and faster than normal hair loss.
 Some women do lose their eyelashes and eyebrows during chemotherapy, and there are hair alternatives for this type of hair loss.

 Make sure you meticulously follow the care directions that come with your wig.
 Studio 409 offers specialized wig-care products that will preserve and protect the wig itself and your scalp.